finallamppost/attendance-tracker/README.md

 # attendance-tracker
 # 🗓️ Attendance Tracker
+✅ This project uses [Supabase](https://supabase.com/) for authentication and database management, including GitHub OAuth integration and real-time attendance tracking.
 A web-based attendance tracker with custom types like **Office**, **WFH**, **Holiday**, and **PTO**.
 Built using **HTML**, **CSS**, and **JavaScript**, it features a dynamic calendar, daily notes, summary statistics, and CSV export.
 Data is stored locally or synced via **Firebase** for cross-device access.

 ---